apache/mynewt-site/docs/os/modules/sensor_framework/sensor_create.md

 We recommend that you copy the `config_<sensorname>_sensor()` function from the BSP or the sensor creator package in to your application code and change the desired settings.
 Note that you must keep all the fields in the `<sensorname>_cfg` structure initialized with the default values for the settings that you do not want to change.

-See the [Changing the Default Configuration for a Sensor Tutorial] (os/tutorials/sensors/sensor_offboard_config/) for more details on how to change the default sensor configuration from an application.
+See the [Changing the Default Configuration for a Sensor Tutorial](/os/tutorials/sensors/sensor_offboard_config/) for more details on how to change the default sensor configuration from an application.